Google Calendar Connector for Power BI

 • Consume real-time Google Calendar data in Power BI

-• Consume realtime Google Calendar API data in Power BI
+• Consume real-time Google Calendar API data in Power BI

 • Google Calendar ODBC Driver | ODBC Driver for Google Calendar | ODBC Google Calendar Driver | SSIS Google Calendar Source | SSIS Google Calendar Destination